kevinlondon/kevinlondon.github.io/_drafts/useful-analogies.md

 Princess and the Pea
 --------------------

-This is a bit more general.
 Are you familar with the Hans Christen Andersen fable about the Princess and the Pea?

 Short version: a prince is looking for a princess and having a hard time finding